sparkflows/sparkflows-docs/docs/jupyter-guide/installation.rst

-.. note:: Make sure to have a SSL certificate for running JupyterLab on https.
+.. note:: Make sure to have an SSL certificate for running JupyterLab on HTTPS.

 Start Jupyter server using below command::